snakemake/snakemake-executor-plugin-slurm/docs/further.md

 [configuration profile](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles), which
 can be provided system-wide, per user, and in addition per workflow.

+The executor waits per default 40 seconds for its first check of the job status.
+Using `--slurm-init-seconds-before-status-checks=<time in seconds>` this behaviour can be altered.

 ## Ordinary SMP jobs

 Most jobs will be carried out by programs that are either single-core